agejevasv/goradion/README.md

 goradion-<version>
 ```

-For your own stations you can create a public Gist file and pass it with `-s` flag, e.g.:
+For your own stations you can create a public [gist](https://gist.github.com/) file and pass it with `-s` flag, e.g.:

 ```bash
 goradion -s https://gist.githubusercontent.com/agejevasv/58afa748a7bc14dcccab1ca237d14a0b/raw/stations.csv